agile-ts/documentation/docs/packages/react/api/Hooks.md

 console.log(myState); // Returns 'jeff'
 ```
 When passing multiple Agile Sub Instances,
-an array of `outputs` matching the passed Instances is returned.
+an array of `outputs`/`values` matching the passed Instances is returned.
 ```ts {6}
 // -- core.js --------------------------------------------------